WebAssembly/memory-control/proposals/memory-control/Overview.md

   - The host disallows it for any other reason.

 Data segments can continue to be used for initializing memory with only one modification: when applied to a `mappable` memory, an active data segment will first execute `(memory.map <memidx> read (<data offset*>) (idx.const <data length>))`, then the rest of the initialization sequence as usual. `memory.init` would still work as currently specified.

+Additionally, the following instruction would be added for non-mappable memory regions:

+- `memory.discard <memidx>` (type `[addr:idx size:idx]`)

+  "Frees" a range of WebAssembly linear memory by replacing it with zeroes while hinting to the operating system that any physical resources associated with the pages can be released.
+This is analogous to `madvise(MADV_DONTNEED)` on Linux.
+This provides a means for controlling the memory footprint of linear memory without introducing any new memory semantics.
+The address and size will be aligned down and up respectively to the page size.

+  Traps if:
+  - The requested range is out of bounds.

 ## Suggested Implementation